oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 AS MUST support PKCE [@!RFC7636].

-AS SHOULD provide a way to detect their support for PKCE.
-To this end, they SHOULD either (a) publish, in their AS metadata ([@!RFC8418]), the element `code_challenge_methods_supported` containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support) or (b) provide a deployment-specific way to ensure or determine PKCE support by the AS.
+AS MUST provide a way to detect their support for PKCE.
+To this end, they MUST either (a) publish, in their AS metadata ([@!RFC8418]), the element `code_challenge_methods_supported` containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support) or (b) provide a deployment-specific way to ensure or determine PKCE support by the AS.

 Authorization servers SHOULD furthermore consider the recommendations given in [@!RFC6819], Section 4.4.1.1, on authorization code replay